-The agreements help if you have lived in both Australia and an agreement country and have been covered by that other country’s social insurance scheme.
+The agreements help if you have lived in Australia and agreement countries and have been covered by the social insurance scheme of those agreement countries.

 The payments you may be able to get vary between different countries and their social security agreements with Australia.
-All agreements cover Age Pension, but some also cover pensions such as Disability Support Pension, Carer Payment (adult), Double Orphan Pension, and Parenting Payment (single).
+All agreements cover Age Pension.
+Other payments which may be claimed include Disability Support Pension, Carer Payment for an adult, Double Orphan Pension, and Parenting Payment single.

-- allowing you to lodge a payment claim in either Australia or the agreement country, and, in some cases, a third country*
+- allowing you to submit a payment claim in either Australia or the agreement country

 - overcoming any agreement country’s payment restrictions on citizenship or country of residence